 (Brinks et al., 2010)

-In tendonitis cases, the underlying mechanism have shown limited inflammatory process (particularly in the long-term) such that this terminology is becoming redundant and being replaced with the term tendinopathy – to account for the limited inflammatory processes.
+In tendonitis, the underlying mechanisms have thought to include limited inflammatory processes (particularly in the long-term) such that this terminology is becoming redundant and being replaced with the term tendinopathy.
 Therefore, please seek advice from your specialist Physiotherapist.
 It should also be noted that a steroid injection may have benefits – in some cases, for reducing the initial pain to allow you start a specific exercise protocol, particularly if you have co-exiting pathologies such as arthritis in a joint in the same area as your soft tissue pain (Dean et al., 2014).

 You will be asked to lie down and keep the area nice and relaxed whilst the injection is administered.
-If the affected area contains excess fluid the clinician my remove this with a needle and syringe; known as aspiration.
-Often the cortisone is mixed with a local anaesthetic such as lidocaine or bupivacaine to decrease discomfort that may last for a few hours.
+If the affected area contains excessive fluid, the clinician may remove this with a needle and syringe; known as aspiration.
+Often the cortisone is mixed with a local anaesthetic such as lidocaine or bupivacaine to decrease discomfort.
+These effects may last for a few hours.
 After the injection has been administered the area will be cleaned once again.

 Avoid (where possible) having a corticosteroid injection due to the associated risks – particularly for tendon pain, and always ensure that this is followed up with a specialist Physiotherapist to treat the underlying cause with a specific exercise protocol (risk free) as the steroid injection will only treat the symptoms and is associated with negative effects to the articulating surfaces in joints and the structure of tendons.

 Brinks, A., Koes, B. W., Volkers, A. C., Verhaar, J. A., & Bierma-Zeinstra, S. M. (2010).
 Adverse effects of extra-articular corticosteroid injections: a systematic review.
 BMC musculoskeletal disorders, 11(1), 206.